evoldoers/historian/README.md

   -ancprob        Report posterior probabilities for ancestral residues

 For additional accuracy in historical reconstruction, the alignment can be iteratively refined, or MCMC-sampled.
-By default, refinement is enabled and MCMC is disabled.
+By default, refinement and MCMC are both disabled.
 (MCMC currently requires an ultrametric tree.)

   -norefine, -refine                  Disable/enable iterative refinement after initial reconstruction